clarifynl/responsive-pics/docs/usage.md

 1. regular WordPress plugin; or
 1. a library within your plugin's codebase.

+Note that [Action Scheduler follows an L-2 dependency version policy](https://developer.woocommerce.com/2023/10/24/action-scheduler-to-adopt-l-2-dependency-version-policy/).
+That is, the library requires at least the "latest minus two" version of WordPress and the PHP minimum version requirement of that WordPress version.

 ### Usage as a Plugin

 Action Scheduler includes the necessary file headers to be used as a standard WordPress plugin.